mrsashemi/odin-rockpaperscissors-JS/README.md

    In this case, you then multiply that number by sx = 50, until you reach sx = 250.
 This essentially moves the sx much more slowly creating somewhat of a framerate.

    I repeated these steps to get all the various animations working together.
-There were some hiccups in how things stiched but it ultimately worked out, namely I found the animation functions to run better when they werent split up into smaller functions.
+There were some hiccups in how things stitched together but it ultimately worked out, namely I found the animation functions to run better when they werent split up into smaller functions.
 Everytime I split the functions up for the pokeball and trainer, I found the stagger frames for the pokeball were significantly higher (300 vs around 10).
 It seems the javascript would run the animation much too quickly whenever they were function call backs involved.
 I ran into a similar problem, when resetting the animation with function buttons to rerun it, but I was able to remedy it by adding to the stagger frames each time I reran the animation.

    Since the spritesheets were not very clean and evenly spaced when I found them, I decided to cut out the sprites I needed to make it simpler to work with in drawImage() functions.
 It also meant I could adjust the spacing as needed to get a more consistent sx in the draw image.